sfletche/crossword-builder/README.md

 Creates empty grid of any size with symmetric blanks, and numbered squares.

 ## Bugs
-* Highlight word needs to also highlight down (and up)
-* Auto-Advance needs to handle down direction
+* Changing direction should change highlight

 ## Next Steps